tomzmtl/Pancake/README.md

 ### insert( $table, $data )

-Insert a single row into a table.
+Inserts a single row into a table.

 ##### Parameters